vincenzo-armenio/TwitterScraper_Tweepy_Academic/README.md

-# TwitterScraper_Tweepy_Academic
-Search and download tweets from Twitter using Tweepy and Twitter API v.2.
-The code is for those with an Academic Research Twitter Account, which has a limit of 10 million tweets a month and allows fully archive search back to March 2006.

 # Twitter Scraper

 Search and download tweets from Twitter using Tweepy and Twitter API v.2.
 The code works with Twitter API Academic Research Access, which has a limit of 10 million tweets a month and allows full archive search, back to March 2006.